Global greenhouse gas emissions

 How this indicator is calculated

-Although Canada is ranked 11th in the world for total GHG emissions, Canada has the second-highest GHG emission per capita rate among the top 11 emitting countries and regions.
-If Canada’s GHG emissions per year were shared equally by each person in Canada, each person would emit 17.8 t CO2 eq per year – which is 3 times the global rate.
-That is the same amount of GHG emissions released as someone driving around the world in a gasoline-powered car twice per year (about 73 436 km total).Footnote 3
+Canada has the second-highest GHG emission per capita rate among the top 10 emitting countries and regions and Canada.
+If Canada’s GHG emissions per year were shared equally by each person in Canada, each person would emit 17.7 t CO2 eq per year, which is 3 times the global rate.
+That is the same amount of GHG emissions released as someone driving around the world in a gasoline-powered car twice per year (about 73 436 km total).Footnote 5

 About the indicator